Robert Hawthorn Kitson: Life in Sicily

 After his father's death in 1899, Kitson moved to Sicily and settled in Taormina, where he designed and built Casa Cuseni, a villa with views of Mount Etna, Europe's most famous active volcano.

 Prior to this, Kitson spent time in Venice, where he had his own regular gondolier.
 He also visited Naples and Ravello with his family and friends from Cambridge.
-He selected Taormina at a particular moment in its history: it had become a popular winter resort for wealthy northern Europeans, and was known to be welcoming to artists and tolerant to gay men -- at least, those who were foreign and moneyed.
+He selected Taormina at a particular moment in its history: it had become a popular winter resort for wealthy northern Europeans, and was known to be welcoming to artists and tolerant of gay men -- at least, those who were foreign and moneyed.
 Wilhelm von Gloeden had come to Taormina as a health tourist in the late 1870s, and built his studio there.
 Edward Chaney, an expert on the evolution of the Grand Tour and of Anglo-Italian cultural relations, described the town as attracting "male refugees from more repressive climates."

 Kitson was one of von Gloeden's studio clients; he and his visitors took their films to be developed and printed at von Gloeden's studio.
 Kitson owned a small collection of von Gloeden's portraits of ephebes and heads of handsome Arab youths.
 Frank Brangwyn writes in his letters that Kitson and von Gloeden were good friends before the First World War.
 One of Kitson's sketchbooks has a large group of sketches of young men, clothed as if Arabs and taken after von Gloeden's models.
 Von Gloeden photographed Kitson's Taorminese lover, Carlo Siligato, making portraits and nudes.

 Kitson also had a long friendship with Bobbie Pratt-Barlow, a distant relative who settled in the Villa Rosa just below Casa Cuseni.
 Kitson travelled extensively around Europe by train and took long voyages to North Africa, Egypt, Istanbul and, once, to Ceylon and India.
 He lived at Casa Cuseni until he was forced to return to England when World War II reached Italy and Sicily became a battleground.